SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

 - Can ansible create instances on external systems like azure, aws, gitlab etc ?
 YES!
 But it is not recommended, because ansible is only intended for configuration management & application deployment.
 - If so why dont we use ansible to create instances ?
 Because it does not have a state file to create instances as terraform does.
-So thats why terraform is used for creation of infrastructure only.
+So thats why terraform is best for creation of infrastructure only.
 - What is configuration management in general and in ansible ?
 - As a DevOps engineer we need to do CRUD over the server effectively.
 - What are the application deployment basic steps ?